-On larger natural lakes and reservoirs smallmouths will be headed to the shallows to find warmer temperatures and forage as soon as things start to warm up in April.
+Smallmouths will be headed to the shallows on larger natural lakes and reservoirs to find warmer temperatures and forage when things start to warm up in April.
 At what point they are in the transition is the million-dollar question.
 The best you can do is play the wind and hope it stacks warmer surface water against the shoreline.
 A south blow and bright sunshine can quickly warm the shallows of a south-facing shoreline and beckon to frostbitten bass.
-The idea is to start shallow, but if you don’t find what you’re looking for don’t be afraid to go to where you last fished in the fall.
+The idea is to start shallow, but if you don’t find what you’re looking for, don’t be afraid to go to where you last fished in the fall.

-Intense spring sunshine can quickly warm shallow water and wind can amplify the results.
+Intense spring sunshine can quickly warm shallow water, and wind can amplify the results.
 Warm water is less dense than cold water and is more easily moved.
 South–facing bays are the place to begin your search on any lake, especially if you’ve had several days of sunshine and strong south winds.
 Warm surface water will pile up in the bays attracting both bass and baitfish.

 Crayfish will venture out of hiding too to forage in the tepid water.
 The scenario is even better if spawning habitat can be found a short distance away.
 A strong north wind will undo everything.
-The warm water will be pushing out deep and cold water will come into replace it.
+The warm water will be pushing out deep, and cold water will replace it.
 The best thing to do then is to head deeper to the first drop-off and structure and slow down your presentation.
 The once aggressive bass will now be tight-lipped.